 In general, scientific simulations synchronize too frequently to permit distributed execution.
 One exception is multicomponent models constructed by coupling models of distinct subsystems [21, 22].
 In such models, communication and synchronization between submodels is often less frequent than internal communication and synchronization.
 Hence, it can be feasible to execute distinct components on different supercomputers.
-This distribution can have definite advantages.
-In some cases, different models may execute more efficiently on one computer than another; for example, one component may execute more quickly on a vector supercomputer, while another is better suited to an MPP [21].
-In other cases, distributed execution can provide access to larger aggregate memory and hence permit the solution of larger problems [22].
+This distribution can have advantages.